gimlet-io/gimlet-documentation/src/pages/blog/git-the-ironclad-system.md

 ## Onwards

-This was a long one, if you pick up a few things from it, I will be more than happy.
+This was a long one, if you picked up a few things from it, I will be more than happy.

 Do you have a system?
 What does work for you?